Oregon Affordable Care Act Comprehensive Guide

 - Platinum Plan: The plan pays 90% of the cost, you pay 10% of the cost

-The cost of Affordable Care Act in Oregon depends on the metal plan you choose and the number of people in the household.
+The cost of the Affordable Care Act in Oregon depends on the metal plan you choose and the number of people in the household.
 Platinum plans have the highest insurance premiums (monthly cost) and Bronze plans have the lowest insurance premiums.

 What are the Oregon Affordable Care Act Eligibility Requirements?